 Project Impacts: For the purpose of this application, this section will include the approximate number of cubic yards of new structures/fill material to be placed within U.S. Army Corps jurisdiction.
 New structures to be potentially placed in jurisdictional waters would be dock piles associated with the construction of new docks, new fences, and new areas of bank stabilization.
-The approximate amount of structures or fill material to be placed within jurisdictional waters over the five years of this permit is 20.65 cubic yards.
+The approximate amount of structures or fill material to be placed within jurisdictional waters over the five years of this permit is 20 cubic yards.

-- 1) Dock piles: The City estimates there could be up to 5 newly constructed fixed docks per year, for a total of 25 new docks over the span of the 5 year permit.
-A typical dock on the lagoon is approximately 5 feet wide and 10 feet long, requiring at least 4 support piles.
-A typical pile has a diameter of 12 inches, and therefore, the total amount of new dock structures would be approximately 17.45 cubic yards within Corps jurisdiction. - 2) Fence posts and piles: Potentially 20 linear feet of new fencing would be constructed per year.
-This includes chain link fencing, one metal support pole per each new fence structure below the high tide line.
-The total amount of fence structures placed with Corps jurisdiction would be approximately 1 cubic yard. - 3) Rock rip rap: There is the potential of 20 linear feet per year or 100 linear feet per 5 years of new one quarter ton rock rip rap used to armor failing slopes.
-The rip rap would be placed at 2 feet below the high tide line.
-The total amount of one quarter ton rip rap added to below the high tide line over the course of 5 years would be approximately 2.2 cubic yards.

-4) Dredging impacts: Operation of the Marina Lagoon would require periodic maintenance dredging to sustain the desired depth of sediment in front of the 19th Avenue Creek and Laurel Creek outfalls.
-The proposed dredging activities would result in the short term disturbance of localized sediment.
-An estimated 1,500 cubic yards of sediment is proposed to be dredged over the span of the 5 year permit.
+- 1) Dock piles: The City estimates there could be up to 5 newly constructed fixed docks per year, for a total of 25 new docks over the span of the 5-year permit.
+A typical dock on the lagoon is approximately 25 feet in width, occupying the full extent of the parcel, and up to the maximum allowable length of 25 feet from the shoreline, requiring at least 6-8 support piles having a typical pile diameter of 12 inches, and therefore, the total amount of new dock structures would be approximately 17.45 cubic yards within Corps jurisdiction. - 2) Fence posts and piles: Potentially 40 linear feet of new fencing would be constructed per year.
+Existing fences will not extend more than 6 feet into the Lagoon beyond the summer high water level.
+No new fences will be constructed below the point on the shoreline intersected by the plane of the summer high water level.
+The total amount of fence structures placed with Corps jurisdiction would be approximately 1 cubic yard. - 3) Shoreline/Bank Protection: Maximum width of bank slope repair is 10 feet and a length of 20 per year.
+A maximum of 0.06 acre of disturbance for bank protection work is anticipated in any year.
+Shoreline/bank protection can occur as needed at any time of year.
+The total amount below the high tide line over the course of 5 years would be approximately 2.2 cubic yards. - 4) Dredging impacts: Operation of the Marina Lagoon would require periodic maintenance dredging to sustain the desired depth of sediment in front of the 19th Avenue Creek and Laurel Creek outfalls.
+The proposed dredging activities would result in the short-term disturbance of localized sediment.
+An estimated 2,000 cubic yards of sediment is proposed to be dredged over the span of the 5-year permit.